Resident234/php.net/pages/www.php.net_class.pdoexception.php.md

 <?php

 try {
-    $PDO = new PDO( &apos;...&apos; ); // PDO Driver DSN.
+    $PDO = new PDO( '...' ); // PDO Driver DSN.
 Throws A PDOException.
 }
 catch( PDOException $Exception ) {
     // PHP Fatal Error.
 Second Argument Has To Be An Integer, But PDOException::getCode Returns A
     // String.
-    throw new MyDatabaseException( $Exception-&gt;getMessage( ) , $Exception-&gt;getCode( ) );
+    throw new MyDatabaseException( $Exception->getMessage( ) , $Exception->getCode( ) );
 }

 ?>
 ```

-Be careful in that you have to typecast the value returned by PDOException::getCode to an Integer BEFORE you pass it as an Argument to your Exception&apos;s Constructor.
+Be careful in that you have to typecast the value returned by PDOException::getCode to an Integer BEFORE you pass it as an Argument to your Exception's Constructor.
 The following will work: